aslamcodes/brain-cache/aws/load-balancing/Sessions.md

     Names: ALB - AWSALB, ELB - AWSCLB
     Expired based on some duration

-Stickiness can be turned on Target Grouop's Edit attribute settings
+Stickiness can be turned on Target Group's Edit attribute settings